telerik/fiddler-everywhere-docs/user-guide/rules.md

 ### Final and Non-Final Actions

-Depending on its behavior, rule actions can be divided into **final** and **non-final**.
-Here are some of the highlights when working with both final and non-final actions.
+Depending on their behavior, rule actions can be divided into **final** and **non-final**.

+When you work with final and non-final actions, take into consideration the following insights:

-1. **Final actions** will immediately prevent any other actions lower on the list for the specific rule from executing.
-They will also prevent any rules with lower priority that match the request from executing any actions.
+* Final actions immediately prevent any other action from executing if this action comes lower on the list for the specific rule.
+Final actions also prevent any rule with lower priority, which matches the request, from executing any actions.

-1. **Final actions** are valid only when the rule is matched during the HTTP request.
+* Final actions are valid only when the rule is matched during the HTTP request.

-1. If a session is matched with conditions that depend on its response (for example, response body contains "html"), then any final actions in any rule that matched the session will be ignored.
-This is because final actions replace the response and we don't want to replace a response that was already received and matched conditions in a rule.
+* If a session is matched with conditions that depend on its response (for example, a response body contains "html"), then any final action in any rule that matched the session will be ignored.
+The reason for this behavior is that final actions replace the response and, by design, Fiddler is not intended to replace a response that was already received and matched conditions in a rule.

-1. **Non-final actions** will allow other actions from the same rule or other rules with lower priority, that match the session, to execute.
+* Non-final actions will allow other actions from the same rule or other rules with lower priority, which match the session, to execute.

 ## Rules Queue